phalcon/cphalcon/CONTRIBUTING.md

 ## Questions & Support

-*We only accept bug reports, new feature requests and pull requests in GitHub*.
+We use the GitHub issues for tracking bugs and feature requests and have limited bandwidth to address all of them.
+Thus we only accept bug reports, new feature requests and pull requests in GitHub.
+Our great community and contributors are happy to help you though!
+Please use these community resources for obtaining help.

-For questions regarding the usage of the framework or support requests please visit the [official forums][forum].
+* Questions should go to [Official Forums](https://forum.phalconphp.com)
+* Another way is to ask a question on [StackOverflow](https://stackoverflow.com/) and tag it with [`phalcon`](https://stackoverflow.com/questions/tagged/phalcon)
+* Come join the Phalcon [Discord](https://phalcon.link/discord)
+* Our social network accounts are: [Twitter](https://phalcon.link/t), [Facebook](https://phalcon.link/fb) and [Google+](https://phalcon.link/gab)
+* If you still believe that what you found is a bug, please [open an issue](https://github.com/phalcon/cphalcon/issues/new)

 ## Bug Report Checklist